Zuzze/rag-ai-agent/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=
 ```

 You can get the supabase url and anon key from by running `npx supabase start` in the root folder.
 Note!
-This requires you to have a Docker and supabase acocunt.
+This requires you to have a Docker and supabase account.

 You also need the .env file in supabase/functions folder with the following API keys (server-side):

 ```
 OPENAI_API_KEY="sk-proj-..."
+# only if real-time web search is enabled, currently disabled by default
 TAVILY_API_KEY="tvly-..."
 ```

 4. Run `npm run dev` in root folder to open client in localhost:3000
 5. Run `npm run edge` to run supabase edge functions in localhost:54321

-## Deployed demo version

-Coming soon!